skunkwerks/swirl/doc/README.md

 # Swirl Documentation

-The documentation is written in markdown, found in `/doc/content/`.
+The [documentation] is written in markdown.
+The [raw pages] are located in `/doc/content/`.
 We are using [Hugo] to generate the both the website and the documentation directly from markdown source.

-The HTML for the website itself is stored in `/site/layouts/root/`, and the standard hugo files `config.yaml` and the theme can be found in `/site/` directly.
+The HTML for the [website] itself is stored in `/site/layouts/root/`, and the standard hugo [config] file `config.yaml` and the theme can be found in `/site/` directly.

 You can either build hugo from source, or more conveniently, download a static pre-built binary.
 Both are covered in Hugo's [installation guide].